lwardlegit/mtgbuild/README.md

     - Export lists of your finished decks as PDF text or email
     - Buy your deck with one click

-## Delivering What Matters

-style your stats to match the features that are important to you.
-We rate your deck on its ability to draw fresh cards, control the field, protect you with tokens and much more.
+## Stats that matter

+When it comes to Magic, overall performance in specific categories makes a healthy deck

+We rate your deck for you based on:

+  -Drawability
+  -Control Factor
+  -Token Generation
+  -Mana Cost
+  -power
+  -strength